Transgender Spectrum Initiative (TSI)

 Fresh “Lev” White is a love and compassionate activist.
 He offers mindfulness, coaching, mediation, and diversity trainings as tools for shifting towards more authentic, conscious, and passionate living to individuals, households, and professional teams.
 As a certified coach, and professional trainer, Lev has offered over 200 diversity trainings in the San Francisco Bay Area and Beyond.
 Lev earned his coaching and leadership certifications through the Co-Active Training Institute.
 He is mindfully grounded at the East Bay Meditation Center, and a graduate of Spirit Rock’s Community Dharma Leadership program.
 Lev also offers secular mindfulness and non-secular meditation and talks on Compassion in both corporate and private settings.
 He credits his ability to reach diverse audiences to his years growing up in and around various communities in New York.
 Learn more on LinkedIn: “Fresh “Lev” White.

 Finding a job can be a struggle, especially nowadays; and being trans identifying can often add another layer of stress to the process.
-Come hang out with our panel of trans workers from different fields to talk about staying safe in work environments!
-Bring your questions and concerns for them as you enter the workforce.
+Watch our panel discussion of trans workers from different fields talk about staying safe in work environments!

 Zakir McKenzie Parpia (Zak) found his way to youth development via youth athletics.
 He is passionate about supporting and developing high quality youth development professionals and programs.
 As the Director of Programs at CalSAC, Zak works on leadership, training and capacity building programming, curriculum development, and statewide equity initiatives.
 Zak’s lived experience as a man of trans experience and a person of color informs how he moves in the world and grounds his commitment to practicing compassionate, intersectional youth and leadership development and anti-oppression efforts.
 Outside of work, you can find him on biking adventures, listening to podcasts while working on puzzles, cooking or reading a good book.
 He recently moved to Portland, Oregon with his wife, dog and cat to be closer to family.
 In November 2020, they welcomed their first human child, Maya Anjali, into the world.
 He is sleepily adjusting to fatherhood.